osinfra-io/gitbook-docs/product-guides/google-cloud-platform/landing-zone/README.md

 #### Repository: [google-cloud-shared-resources](https://github.com/osinfra-io/google-cloud-shared-resources)

 {% hint style="info" %}
-This repository manages resources like VPC, subnet, DNS, Kubernetes, and other common resources that can be shared across an organization.
+This repository manages resources like VPC, subnet, DNS, NAT, and other common resources that can be shared across an organization.
 {% endhint %}

 ### Terraform Backend